2004 Ukrainian presidential election: Results

-On January 10 the Ukrainian Electoral Commission officially declared Viktor Yushchenko the winner and on January 11 published the final election results, clearing the way for Yushchenko to be inaugurated as Ukraine's third President.
-The official ceremonies took place on Sunday, January 23 at about noon, when Yushchenko undertook the constitutional oath was sworn in as president.
+Yanukovych conceded defeat on 31 December and resigned as Prime Minister the same day.
+However, he made a Supreme Court appeal regarding the conduct of the elections.
+This was rejected on 6 January and on 10 January the Electoral Commission officially declared Yushchenko the winner.
+On 11 January it published the final election results, clearing the way for Yushchenko to be inaugurated as Ukraine's third President.
+The official ceremonies took place on Sunday, 23 January at about noon, when Yushchenko undertook the constitutional oath was sworn in as president.